Play Fivesy Today in The Juice!

 The Juice Logic Model

-The Juice Logic Model explains how administrators, teachers, and students use The Juice, what they do with it, and the outcomes they can expect to realize.
+The Juice Logic Model explains how administrators, teachers, and students use The Juice, what they do with it, and the outcomes they can expect.
 For the administrators and teachers who use The Juice, the Logic Model helps explain why using The Juice can result in more effective teaching, what the indicators of success will be, and what should be improved to increase efficacy moving forward.

-Goal Statement: Provide students with relevant, meaningful, and timely nonfiction and current event content that spans the disciplines, encourages discussion, supports content knowledge, numerical literacy and critical thought, and builds overall reading comprehension and literacy skills.
+Goal Statement: Provide students with meaningful, timely nonfiction and current event content that spans the disciplines.
+Encourage discussion, support content knowledge, numerical literacy, critical thought, and build overall reading comprehension and literacy skills.

-Underlying conditions: Students and teachers have regular access to The Juice digital content on a consistent schedule of delivery.
+Underlying conditions: Students and teachers have regular access to The Juice digital content on a consistent delivery schedule.

 INPUTS